ezsystems/docker-php/README.md

 ## Overview

-This is part of our eZ Docker- Tools, currently in alpha, and hence docker hub tags is in the format `ezsystems/php:7.0-v0`.

-Aim is to reach stable sometime in second half of 2016, after a periode of extensive testing and feedback by community and partners.

-By then it will technically support running:
+PHP image that aims to technically support running:
 - eZ Platform
 - eZ Studio
-- eZ Publish 5.4 *(might not be offically supported for php7, will either way require latest version)*
+- eZ Publish 5.4 *(might not be officially supported for php7, will either way require latest version)*
 - Symfony *(As in any symfony-standard like app that have same or less requirements then eZ Platform)*

 ## Images